 If the defendant is of advanced age or of bad health, the judge may consider dissolving the FRO appropriate.

 Here, the judge will consider whether the victim is acting in good faith to oppose the defendant’s wish to dissolve the FRO.

 Restraining orders in place in other states are entitled to enforcement in New Jersey.
 If the victim already has a FRO in place elsewhere, the judge will take that into consideration.

 Other Factors Deemed Relevant

 Finally, a judge will consider any other relevant factors to the case.

-If you have a restraining order in place that you wish to modify or dissolve, please contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation.
+If you have a restraining order in place that you wish to modify or dissolve, please contact the Law Offices of Peter Van Aulen for a free comprehensive in office consultation.

 Carfagno v.
 Carfagno, 288 N.J.
 Super.
 424 (Ch.
 Div.
 1995).